tommysvs/tommysvs/README.md

 A Computer Science Engineer who has worked in different areas within the IT field, excelling in databases, web/app development and IT management.

-Currently working as Systems Analyst.
+Currently working as Systems Analyst and Project Manager.

 <p align="left">
     <a href="https://www.linkedin.com/in/tommyvega/" target="_blank">